Buying a House After Leaving the Military

 3) What do lenders look at when considering income to debt ratio?

 In addition to employment, lenders will look at your outstanding loans.
 If you have a large amount of credit card debt or are still trying to pay down that fancy Mustang, it will come into play when deciding your loan amount.
 You need to make approximately triple your total loan amount each month to qualify.
-For instance, if you wanted to take out a $400,000 loan and your payments will come to roughly $2,000 per month, you will need a total monthly income of more than $6,000.
+For instance, if you want to take out a $400,000 loan and your payments will come to roughly $2,000 per month, you will need a total monthly income of more than $6,000.
 Shocking, right?

 If, like us, you thought you could use your GI Bill for education and count on BAH to go towards income, you will be sadly disappointed.
 That money is not counted as income, because it stops if you withdraw from school.